mlim70/MPONC_Streamlined/README.md

 python main.py
 ```
 ## Project Settings
-> Each region has a 'cost', ranging from 0 to 1.
-Agents are more likely to move to regions with lower cost.
-Below are changeable parameters which decide how 'cost' is calculated, changing agent behavior.
+> Below are changeable parameters which decide how 'cost' is calculated, changing agent behavior.
 <hr>

 ### To change the below settings, simply open the 'config.py' file and edit the code at the top